Built-in Tools

 // headers: { "Authorization": "Bearer YOUR_API_KEY" }

-- Custom headers for authentication
+- Custom headers for authentication and API integration

 - JSON and form data support